tfausak/thran/README.markdown

 - Newtypes, but they compile into functions
   - PureScript's `newtype X = X Int` is translated into `_X = (\ x -> x)`
 - Type classes, but not super classes
-  - Like newtypes they compile into functions
+  - Like newtypes, they compile into functions

 Currently Thran does not support: